 Many travelers qualify for the Support for the Cuban People general license.
 It is usually the best license to use for independent trips, but our travel planners can help you decide if it's the right category for you.

-Most people qualify for the Support for the Cuban People General License category because the exact terms of the Support for the Cuban People category are pretty vague.
-That's great news for travelers!
-The non-specific regulations mean that many travel activities qualify so long as you engage with locals.
-According to this license, you are required to participate in activities that will strengthen Cuban society.
+Most people qualify for the Support for the Cuban People category because the exact terms of the Support for the Cuban People category are broad and fit with many different travel motives.
+That's great news for travelers, since many travel activities qualify so long as you engage with locals.
+According to this license, you are required to participate in activities that will strengthen Cuban civil society.
 Such activities could include: